NICSTandNICS/Data-Science-for-Docs/extra_resources/03-lesson-03-getting-data-into-r.md

 <!-- * Getting data into R - (v1) Ahmed (v2) Ed (v3) Steve

-keep theme of square tables frome excel to csv now to data.frame how to get these in how to do this 'automagically'
+keep theme of square tables from excel to csv now to data.frame how to get these in how to do this 'automagically'